 Here are four things any eCommerce business can do to prevent financial losses and make it more difficult for friendly fraud and chargeback abuse to occur:

-Fulfill orders promptly and accurately, display your return policy on your website, and keep shipping and tracking evidence showing that the product or service was delivered.
-This can help you dispute chargeback claims.
+Fulfill orders promptly and accurately, display your return policy and refund policy on your website, and keep shipping and tracking evidence showing that the product or service was delivered, helping you dispute chargeback claims.

 Provide several methods of communication to make it easy for your customers to get in touch.
 Be sure to promptly respond to customer complaints, missing order reports, and refund requests, and do your best to make any merchant errors right.